pratt-savi-810/pratt-savi-810-2018-10/projects/rowleys_project/README.md.txt

-I'll be creating a map showing the locations of buildings with stabilized rent and also show the percent gross rent by household income of the population.
+I'll be creating a map showing the locations of buildings with stabilized rent and also show the gross rent as a percent of household income of the population.

 Steps:
 Extract zip file